nathanthorell/mssql-data-migration/README.md

 The goal is to merge the data of one database into another (of identical schemas), accounting for all the primary and foreign keys created by auto-incrementing identity columns.

-The scope of this data migration covers three types of tables:
+The scope of this data migration covers four types of tables:

 1. Identity Primary Key.
 A single Id column that auto increments makes up the primary key.
 1. Composite Primary Key.
 The PK is a combination of multiple foreign keys.
+1. Heap.
+A table with no keys.
+Example might be a history or archive of another table.
-1. Heap or PK without identity.
+1. PK without identity.
 Some tables have a PK but it's of a Code (varchar) or GUID, not managed by an auto-incrementing identity.

 ## Local Env Setup